-Last week we looked at how to love like Jesus.
-There was one aspect of His love that I have been keenly convicted of, and I want to dive deep into what it means.
-Jesus tells us that we are to “love your enemies and pray for those who persecute you.”
-Matthew 5:44 (NIV).
-But how do you love your enemies?
+One aspect of Jesus’ love has deeply convicted me, and I want to delve into its meaning.
+In the Gospel of Matthew, Jesus tells us we are to “love your enemies and pray for those who persecute you.”
+As followers of Jesus in the modern world, how do you love your enemies?

 What Is An Enemy?

 An enemy is someone who wants to hurt you and is harmful to you.
-Whether the pain is emotional, physical, or both, it’s hard to imagine loving them in response.
+Whether the pain is emotional, physical, or both, it makes little sense to us to respond with loving feelings.

 Why Should We Love Our Enemies?